Myalgic Encephalomyelitis

 Two Important Points to Consider

 - The danger is that the long list of symptoms above can still, unintentionally, underplay their severity and seriousness, the totally disabling nature and the individual intensity of each one, which 'together add up to a physical nightmare of indescribable proportion'.
-Within each symptom there are different severities experienced by the patient, so I may have moderate ME, let's say, but I may have severe widespread pain which may improve to a point where I can call it mild.
+Within each symptom there are different severities experienced by the patient, so I may have moderate ME, but I may have severe widespread pain.

 Warning about Exercise & Activity